Skip to content

 (The next post today will address the Underachieve issue directly.
 This one describes why Wilfred Brown is important to listen to.
 We’ll refer to these things later.)

-As Paul Holstrom pointed out, my telling of the story about the Union guys was a bit off.
+As Paul Holstrom pointed out, my telling of the story about the Glacier guys coming up with Timespan was a bit off.
 They had been having a pint and were talking about the CEO’s current problem.
 Not only that, but they felt secure enough that they could go to the corporate consultant with their ideas.

 Eric Trist of the Tavistock Institute described the problems Brown was confronting in his introduction to Brown’s Explorations In Management: